 Note: (MB-SMF) is the MB-SMF in the baseline architecture 2 or the enhanced SMF in the baseline architecture 1, as defined in the TR 23.757 [2] on 5G MBS.

-Figure 6.5.2-1: Authentication revocation
+Figure 6.5.2-1: Authorization revocation

 The AF of the content provider provisions the information on the multicast service/application including the authorization information to the UDM/UDR.
 The NEF is involved in the provisioning if the content provider belongs to a 3rd party.